Editor’s Note: The following article is reprinted from the

 Spotify is now making the agreements necessary for entry into the US market.
 That means swimming through the massive process of making deals with the hundreds of US music publishers, with the associations that collect royalties for the record labels, and with the record labels themselves.
 Ek continues to say his service will launch in this country, but acknowledges that “there could be slight changes” in the US version.

-So what’s all the fuss about?
+all the fuss about?
 What makes Spotify so special, and threatening?
 Well, beyond the fact that it’s available for free, it offers an array of clever features that give users a lot of control over when and where and how and what they want to listen to.
 It does pretty much everything iTunes does in the way of searching for, playing and buying music.

 You can also collaborate with your friends on playlists via email, Twitter or Facebook.
 You can drag whole albums into a playlist.
 You can do advanced music searches (singles released in 1984, for example) and sort the results.
 You can cruise through detailed artist pages that include full links to the artist’s music, along with bio information, related artists, and customized radio stations.